-2.1 SELEP aims to provide an open environment so that its Board Members, Officers, those working for SELEP, members of the public and third parties can raise issues they believe to be in the public interest, with the confidence that they will be acted upon appropriately.

-- 2.3 Disclosers are able to take the matter further if they are dissatisfied with the SELEP's response. - 2.4 Anyone raising a concern will be protected from detrimental treatment.
-The SELEP will not tolerate harassment or victimisation and will take action to protect Disclosers when they raise a concern in the public interest. - 2.5 This procedure complies with the Public Interest Disclosure Act 1998 which gives legal protection to employees against being dismissed or penalised by their employers as a result of publicly disclosing certain serious concerns.
+- 2.1 KMEP aims to provide an open environment so that its Board Members, Officers, those working for KMEP, members of the public and third parties can raise issues they believe to be in the public interest, with the confidence that they will be acted upon appropriately. - 2.2 Anyone raising a concern will be protected from detrimental treatment.
+The KMEP will not tolerate harassment or victimisation and will take action to protect Disclosers when they raise a concern in the public interest. - 2.3 This procedure complies with the Public Interest Disclosure Act 1998 which gives legal protection to employees against being dismissed or penalised by their employers as a result of publicly disclosing certain serious concerns.
 It also complies with the Enterprise and Regulatory Reform Act 2013.
-The SELEP believes that no member of staff should be at a disadvantage because they raise a legitimate concern. - 2.6 Where the concern is one that might fall under the SELEP's staff or work force policies on equality and diversity or harassment and bullying or other staff policies, they should consider using the reporting mechanisms for those other policies first (see paragraph 1.4 above). - 2.7 The SELEP has a complaints procedure that in many cases will be more appropriate for third parties or members of the public to follow.
-Third parties or members of the public should review the separate confidential complaints procedure outlined in the SELEPs complaints policy on the SELEP's website first before going through the whistleblowing process.
+T KMEP believes that no member of staff should be at a disadvantage because they raise a legitimate concern. - 2.4 Where the concern is one that might fall under the KMEP's staff or work force policies on equality and diversity or harassment and bullying or other staff policies, they should consider using the reporting mechanisms for those other policies first (see paragraph 1.4 above).